Star Wars Actor Dies at 94

 Revill was born on April 18, 1930, in Wellington, New Zealand.
 Initially pursuing a career as an accountant, he transitioned to acting in his early 30s.
 His acting career started in 1950 with “Twelfth Night,” leading him to London, where he studied at the Old Vic Theatre and participated in several Shakespearean productions.

-His Broadway career began in 1952 when he appeared in “Mr. Pickwick” at the Gerald Schoenfeld Theatre, then known as the Plymouth Theater.
+His Broadway career began in 1952 when he appeared in “Mr. Pickwick” at the Gerald Schoenfeld Theater, then known as the Plymouth Theater.
 Revill’s talent earned him two Tony Award nominations in the early 1960s, first for Best Featured Actor in a Musical for “Irma La Douce” and later for Best Actor for his role as Fagin in “Oliver!”

 While establishing himself on stage, Revill also pursued a screen career.
 He appeared in the 1957 television series “The Adventures of Robin Hood” and films such as “Kaleidoscope” and “Fathom” with Raquel Welch.